MicrosoftDocs/Advertising-docs/BingAds/hotel-api/code-example-codegrantflow.md

 ---
-title: "CodeGrantFlow C# Example" ms.service: "bing-ads" ms.topic: "article"
+title: "CodeGrantFlow Code Example" ms.service: "bing-ads" ms.topic: "article"
 author: "eric-urban"
 ms.author: "scottwhi"
 ---
-# CodeGrantFlow C# Example
+# CodeGrantFlow Code Example
 The following example shows a simple browser implementation for getting an OAuth access and refresh token.
 For more information about the calls made in this example, see [Authentication with OAuth](~/guides/authentication-oauth.md).

 > [!NOTE]